hhli03/core-2-int-lab/sections/11ty-portfolio/src/pages/page-2.md

 title: 02.
 layout: page.njk
 project: Elastic Collections
-detail: Core 2 Interaction Studio Jan-Feb 2023 HTML, CSS, JS
+detail: Core 2 Interaction Studio Feb-Mar 2023 HTML, CSS, JS, JSON
-description: I designed a website based on the short story "The Year of Spaghetti" by Haruki Murakami.
-The story follows a person who cooks spaghetti daily for a year, finding meaning and distraction from personal struggles through this obsession.
-The website consists of 5 pages, each with a unique layout and composition that corresponds to the content of the respective chapter.
-Through typography and interactive elements, I aimed to immerse viewers in the main character's perspective and thoughts.
+description: I designed a website that collects my 30 favorite childhood snacks from Hong Kong.
+The website is not only a showcase of my favorite snacks but also a personal archive of my memories.
+Viewers should experience a sense of nostalgia through the design and layout, including the color palette and hand-drawn illustrations.
 ---